 You’ll pay more for things like an exhaust system, Öhlins suspension (in particular), a power commander, and good maintenance.

 It’s not to say I don’t miss its gentle character.
-I’ll have that again in the future.
-But for now, I want to ride something more raucous.
+I see R 1200 S models for sale online and think: should I go back?
+I’ll have that feeling again in the future.
+But when I sold the R 1200 S, it was because I wanted to ride something more raucous.